guidefari/here_hugo/content/book/elegant-puzzle.md

   - Also set expectations with users.
   - Avoid getting resources from within the company.
 By nature, it's impossible for this kind of discussion to not become political
 - **When treading water**, [consolidate team efforts](/morale), finish more things, [limit WIP](/wip-limits).
+  - The idea is to reduce concurrent work until they can start repaying debt.
   - Tactically, you're also highlighting that productivity is viewed through the lens of a team, and not individuals.
 - **When repaying debt**, give more time and let things be.
 This stage is self-healing.
   - Tactically, find ways to support your users without disappearing into maintenance mode only.